 Ensuring the final product aligns with the brand and market strategy

-One of the critical stages in the product development process is the final evaluation to ensure the product is fully aligned with the brand identity and the strategic direction of the target market.
-This process is not limited to the product’s physical or functional features, but also includes the target audience’s perception, experience, and expectations of the brand.
+A critical stage in the product development process is the final evaluation to ensure the product is fully aligned with the brand identity and the strategic direction of the target market.
+This process extends beyond the product’s physical or functional features to include the target audience’s perceptions, experiences, and expectations of the brand.

 1- Product Alignment with Brand Identity